Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

-Using inlets we can expose a local service to the internet in less than a minute, and when we are done we can tear everything down again, meaning we can create on-demand tunnels, only pay for what we use and spend more time where it matters; creating value for our customers.
+Using inlets we can expose a local service to the internet in less than a minute, and when we are done we can tear everything down again, meaning we can create on-demand tunnels, only pay for what we use and spend more time where it matters, creating value for our customers.

 I can deploy a local copy of my blog using docker-compose, that updates when files change and allows me to see what my changes will look like without publishing to the rest of the world.